i2p/i2p.www/i2p2www/spec/i2np.rst

 Overview
 ========

-The I2P Network Protocol (I2NP), which is sandwiched between I2CP and the various I2P transport protocols, manages the routing and mixing of messages between routers, as well as the selection of what transports to use when communicating with a peer for which there are multiple common transports supported.
+The I2P Network Protocol (I2NP) is the layer above the I2P transport protocols.
+It is a router-to-router protocol.
+It is used for network database lookups and replies, for creating tunnels, and for encrypted router and client data messages.
+I2NP messages may be sent point-to-point to another router, or sent anonymously through tunnels to that router.

 .. _versions: